opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/policy.md

     - the accuracy of the application status at the end of an _Activity_ to reflect the status defined in the contract

 As explained in the [Concepts](#concepts), interactions are orchestrated by ODM processes and strictly dependent on events.
-Some phases of the processes require policy evaluations and which policy must be evaluated in which phase is regulated by the _suite_ attribute of the stored policies.
+Some phases of the processes require policy evaluations and which policy must be evaluated in which phase is regulated by the _evaluationEvent_ attribute of the stored policies.

 ## Examples